Spain barter economy wins followers in grip of crisis

 Martin believes that is one reason why, in a country where close to one in four of the economically active population are unemployed, his website has not attracted more than around 800 users and 5,000 hits per month.

-In an effort to expand more quickly, he plans a relaunch with a tighter code of behavior for users and the capacity to blacklist those who fail to provide the services offered.
+In an effort to expand more quickly, he plans a relaunch with a tighter code of behaviour for users and the capacity to blacklist those who fail to provide the services offered.

 Salvaterra de Mino, in northwest Spain, has had no trouble drumming up custom for its innovative contribution to the economy, drawing shoppers from up to 100 km (60 miles) away since it launched 'operation peseta' in October.